isaacs/node-lru-cache/README.md

 * `sizeCalculation` - Function used to calculate the size of stored items.
 If you're storing strings or buffers, then you probably want to do something like `n => n.length`.
-The item is passed as the first argument, and the key is passed as the second argumnet.
+The item is passed as the first argument, and the key is passed as the second argument.

     This may be overridden by passing an options object to `cache.set()`.